 Workers Compensation & Workplace Safety: Making Dollars & Sense Of It

-In the second of a two-part series on speaking the language of company leadership to leverage safety efforts, Vivid’s Chief Safety Officer, Jill James, fills us in on how to communicate the impact of workplace safety on workers compensation costs.
+In the second of a two-part series on speaking the language of company leadership to leverage safety efforts, HSI’s Chief Safety Officer, Jill James, fills us in on how to communicate the impact of workplace safety on workers compensation costs.

 Safety in Savannah

 Magnolia leaves, beautiful city squares and pralines.
 Considering I’m from the mid-west where nothing is green or fresh in February, I eagerly accepted an opportunity to address business executives at their trade association conference in Georgia.

 One of the breakout sessions was on workplace safety.
 Imagine the rush to the room!
 Personally, I think many executives attended the session because they needed to get some actual work done back home, and this was the room to coast along unnoticed.
 Most everyone had laptops open working on different things, and I was 4th in line to speak.
 My topic?
 The Evolution of Safety Training, which took participants on a journey over the past 45 years.

 The safety professionals speaking before me talked about JHA’s (Job Hazard Analysis), incentive programs, injury reporting and the importance of safety culture.
 Good, solid, topics delivered by educated, well-informed professionals.
 Laptops stayed open, typing continued.

 It was my turn.

 Time to test out what I intended to address in my March blog anyway.